-UnitedHealth profit beats on strength in Optum, insurance units
+UnitedHealth fourth-quarter profit beats on Optum strength

 “Despite the beat, management did not increase its 2019 guidance.
 This is not surprising to us.
 Over the years, UnitedHealth has typically been conservative,” Cantor Fitzgerald analyst Steven Halper said in a client note, calling the results a “solid finish” to 2018.

-Net earnings attributable to shareholders fell 16 percent to $3.04 billion, or $3.10 per share, in the quarter ended Dec.
-31.
+Net earnings attributable to shareholders fell 16 percent to $3.04 billion, or $3.10 per share, in the fourth quarter.

 Excluding items, the company earned $3.28 per share.
 Total revenue rose about 12 percent to $58.42 billion.